KaileyLiou/KaileyLiou/README.md

 # Hi!
 I'm Kailey 👋

-I am a high school junior in New York City and have a strong interest in computer science and STEM.
+- High school junior in New York City
 - Began coding in middle school and have been expanding my skills over the past few years
 - Passionate about software engineering, computer science, cybersecurity, robotics, and AI
 - Programming head for FeMaidens, my school's all-girls FRC robotics team